NicoSantos14/Spotify-Churn/README.md

 ORDER BY churn_rate_pct DESC;
 ```

-**Insight:**
-Churn varies meaningfully by age group and country, highlighting the need for region- and demographic-specific retention strategies.
+Churn varies across regions and age groups, suggesting that retention strategies should not be one-size-fits-all.

 ---

-### 7️⃣ High-Engagement Retained Users
+### High-Engagement Retained Users

-**Business Question:**
-What does the ideal retained user look like?

-**SQL Used:**
+To define the most valuable retained users, the analysis filtered for high listening time, low skip rates, and no churn.

 ```sql
 SELECT